forkunited/ltprg/README.md

 Several reference game learning models depend on training from examples that consist of a game state, utterances, and an action.
-For example, training the RSA listener models to play the color reference game depends on having one example per game round, consisting of a state with a target and two alternative colors, the speaker utterances, and the color that the listener clicked on after hearing the utterances.
+For example, training the RSA listener models to play the color reference game depends on having one example per game round, consisting of a state of three colors, the speaker utterances, and the color that the listener clicked after hearing the utterances.
 The script at [test/py/ltprg/data/make_sua.py](https://github.com/forkunited/ltprg/blob/master/src/test/py/ltprg/data/make_sua.py) constructs state-utterance-action examples like this from the game data.